Darton State College Social Science Department Teacher Education

 What courses do I take?

 Darton State College teacher education majors are encouraged to join the Darton State College chapter of SPAGE (Student Professional Association of Georgia Educators).
 SPAGE provides opportunities for education majors to experience workshops, activities, and association with leaders in Georgia education.
-For more information about SPAGE see the following website:

 For more information: